IAB-PrivSec-program/draft-iab-privsec-confidentiality-mitigations/draft-iab-privsec-confidentiality-mitigations.md

 unencrypted, whether it be payload or metadata.
 Information that cannot be encrypted or omited should be be dissociated from other information.
-For example, the Tor overlay routing network anonymizes IP addresses of by using multi-hop onion routing.
+For example, the Tor overlay routing network anonymizes IP addresses of users by using multi-hop onion routing.

 As with traditional, limited active attacks, the basic mitigation to